 What Every Child Needs for Good Mental Health: Tips and guidance for supporting mental wellness.

-Did you know there are some easy ways to boost your immune system: sufficient sleep, eating a nutritious diet, drinking fluids, regular exercise, playing outdoors, and a twenty-second burst of cold water at the end of a shower.
+Did you know there are easy ways to boost your immune system?
+For example: sufficient sleep, eating a nutritious diet, drinking fluids, regular exercise, playing outdoors, and a twenty-second burst of cold water at the end of a shower.

 Socializing improves brain health!
 Friendships benefit our health by engaging us with opportunities to share new experiences, develop different roles, and enjoy life.
 New friends can be discovered in the classroom, at the playground, through sports teams, musical pursuits, community groups, or by connecting with others with similar interests.

 And don't forget about the health benefits of gratitude.
-Thankfulness improves sleep, reduces anxiety, increases long-term satisfaction, and creates kinder behavior to others.
+Thankfulness improves sleep, reduces anxiety, increases long-term satisfaction, and creates kinder behavior toward others.